tnn1t1s/deebo-prototype/README.md

 ## 💡 How It Works

-### Architecture
-- **Mother Agent**: Coordinates the investigation, spawns scenarios, and writes solutions.
+- **Mother Agent:** Coordinates the investigation, spawns scenarios, and writes solutions.
-- **Scenario Agents**: Each investigates a single hypothesis in its own Git branch and reports findings via <report>.
+- **Scenario Agents:** Each investigates a single hypothesis in its own Git branch and reports findings.
-- **Process Isolation**: All agents run as Node.js subprocesses with timeout enforcement and independent lifecycles.
+- **Process Isolation:** All agents run as subprocesses with timeout enforcement and independent lifecycles.

-### Tooling
-- **git-mcp**: Git operations (branching, diffs, logs)
-- **desktopCommander**: File I/O, terminal commands, directories

-Deebo agents are clients themselves- they use the git-mcp and desktopCommander MCP servers to investigate.
+- **Tooling:** All Git and FS operations are performed via MCP tools (git-mcp, desktop-commander).

+---

 ## ✅ Why Use Deebo?

-Deebo is ideal when you want to offload bug investigations to a self-directed agent that:
+- Offload bug investigations to a self-directed agent
-- Runs real experiments in your codebase
+- Real experiments in your codebase, full Git isolation
-- Uses Git branches for full isolation
-- Handles failure gracefully — multiple agents can run in parallel
+- Handles failure gracefully, runs multiple agents in parallel
-- Returns validated fixes (not just guesses)
+- Returns validated fixes, not just guesses
-- Scales horizontally — plug into any Claude/MCP-compatible agent
+- Scales horizontally—plug into any Claude/MCP-compatible agent

+---

 ## 🔒 Design Principles

-- **Tool-isolated**: All mutations are done via MCP tools (no raw fs/git calls inside agents)
+- **Tool-isolated:** All mutations are done via MCP tools (no raw fs/git calls inside agents)
-- **Stateless scenario agents**: No shared memory; pure function behavior
+- **Stateless scenario agents:** No shared memory; pure function behavior
-- **Raw logs, not opinionated UIs**: Human-readable, tailable logs and reports
+- **Raw logs, not opinionated UIs:** Human-readable, tailable logs and reports
-- **Designed for delegation**: Meant to be called by other agents like Claude, not manually
+- **Designed for delegation:** Meant to be called by other agents like Claude, not manually

+---

 ## 📜 License